scalesocket/scalesocket/docs/man/cli.md

           Server messages with `_meta: true` will be dropped, and stored as room metadata accessible via the API.

-          When set to `binary`, messages are parsed according to gwsocket's strict mode.
+          When set to `gwsocket`, messages are parsed according to gwsocket's strict mode.
 Unparseable messages may be dropped.

           See --serverframe and --clientframe for specifying framing independently.

-          [default: binary when set, possible values: binary, json]
+          [default: gwsocket when set, possible values: gwsocket, json]

       --clientframe=<MODE>
           Enable framing and routing for client originated messages